History of IV Therapy

 If supplements are being consumed in addition to fluids, the digestive tract can become irritated due to the supplements.
 IV therapy enables the absorption of fluids and nutrients by the body.
 The digestive system is bypassed because the administration is sent right to the bloodstream.
 Less waste is creating than when drinking fluids to enable to body to retain more of the essential nutrients required.

-The body is made of 55 to 60 percent water.
-When the body becomes dehydrated, the impact is felt immediately.
-The symptoms of dehydration include a lot more than thirst such as muscle aches, joint pain and dry skin.
+We are made of 55 to 60 percent water.
+When the body becomes dehydrated, the impact is felt immediately and symptoms of dehydration include far more than thirst.
+You may experience muscle aches, joint pain, and dry skin.
 All of these are signs the body requires more hydration.
 Ensuring the body receives enough liquids is extremely difficult when drinking fluids alone.
-Intravenous vitamin therapy quickly improves the health of the muscles, joints and skin.
+Intravenous vitamin therapy quickly improves the health of the muscles, joints, and skin.

 To perform as effectively as possible, the brain requires good hydration.
 Once an individual becomes aware they are thirsty, dehydration has already begun.
 Once this process begins, the brain starts slowing down.
 The memory can become impaired and information is processed slower.
 For the brain to function correctly, fluids are necessary.
 When an individual is properly hydrated, they will make much better decisions.

 Unfortunately, one of the last areas of the body to receive hydration from fluids alone is the brain.
 IV therapy results in an improvement in cognitive function a lot faster than simply drinking water.
 An intense workout results in the loss of much more than fluids.
 Drinking water will not be enough to replenish lost nutrients such as electrolytes.
 Not only will drinking water not replace what the body needs, but it will not efficiently deliver nutrients when they become necessary for the body to function properly.